Brufico/Brufico.github.io/aboutme.md

 My name is Bruno Fischer Colonimos.

-This site is very much under construction now, and still a bit sketchy.
-I will make it better as I go.
+This site is very much under construction now.
+Almost everything is quite sketchy.
+I will improve it as I go.